juansaav/API/README.md

 # RESTful API example

-This is an example of a RESTful API written in:
+This is an example of a RESTful API that queries some movies from themoviedb.org and lets you register and select your favourites movies.
+It is written with:

+- Node.js
-- Node js
+- Typescript.js
-- Typescript js
+- Express.js

 It also uses:
 - SQLite3
 - Prisma
 - express-validator
 - mocha & chai & supertest

 ## Install dependencies